TeeRarian/GT-Macro/README.md

 ### __, (Comma)__
 - By default, clicks on the first event in the Ongoing Events list.
   - Place it on the event if it is not first in the Ongoing Events list.
-- If placed on the first event, place it on the bottom edge so that it does not click "Batch Exchange" (Roadmap) or "Check Event Missions!"
-(Heavenhold Marble, Bingo Machine).
+- If placed on the first event, place it on the top edge so that it does not click "Check Event Missions!", "Batch Exchange", or "Exchange to Gold".
 ### __.
 (Period or Dot)__
 - By default, clicks on the second event in the Ongoing Events list.
   - Place it on the event if it is not second in the Ongoing Events list.